Kinedu/model_token_auth/README.md

 `#authenticate!` method in ActionController::Base or ActionController::API that will verify the existence of the token and creates the `current_*` method.

-To authenticate some token it'll need adding to headers X-Auth-Token in the request with a token as a value.
+To authenticate some token it'll need adding the header `X-Auth-Token` in the request with a token as a value.

 ### Models